Lambourn: Horse racing

 The racing connection began in the 18th century, when the Earl of Craven held racing meetings on Weathercock Hill near Ashdown House.
 There were regular race meetings on the Lambourn Downs and private race meetings can be held on Mandown between Upper Lambourn and Seven Barrows.
 In the 1840s some owners moved their racehorses to Lambourn as the ground at Newmarket was too firm and caused many horses to break down.
 The first trainers were Edwin Parr, Joseph Saxon, John Prince, Luke Snowden (one of the few trainers to be buried at St Michaels graveyard) and John Drinkald, who went insane when his horse was disqualified after winning a race in which he stood to win £28,000.

-The first stables were at the Red Lion Inn on the crossroads opposite the church, the inn has since been converted into flats, and at Lambourn Stables, now called Kingswood House Stables.
+The first stables were at the Red Lion Inn on the crossroads opposite the church (the inn has since been converted into flats), and at Lambourn Stables, now called Kingswood House Stables.
 The well drained, spongy grass, open downs and long flats made Lambourn ideal for training racehorses and it became a fashionable training centre.
-Lord Rothschild has his stables at Russley Park in Wiltshire and, like those of Lord Craven, his horses practised on the gallops at Lambourn.
+Lord Rothschild had his stables at Russley Park, just west of Lambourn in Wiltshire, and, like those of Lord Craven, his horses practised on the gallops at Lambourn.
 Lambourn Place, a large house near the village centre, was used as racing stables from 1888.
 It was demolished in 1938 and was later replaced by a modern housing estate.

-However, it was not until the Lambourn Valley Railway was built in 1898 that Lambourn grew into its present size.
+It was not until the Lambourn Valley Railway was built in 1898 that Lambourn grew into its present size.
 Until then horses could only attend local meets, or had to walk the 10–15 miles to the railway at Newbury.
-Horses could now be transported to Newbury and from there to meetings all over the country and many new stables were opened in the area.
+Horses could now be transported to Newbury and from there to meetings all over the country, and many new stables were opened in the area.
 Over 1,500 horses are now stabled in and around Lambourn – second only to Newmarket.
 There are many major stables and varied turf and all-weather gallops in and around the village.
 It has two fully licensed equine swimming pools and the Ridgeway Veterinary Group Valley Equine Hospital.
 As a result, it has been dubbed the "Valley of the Racehorse", and this is displayed on the road signs leading into the village.

 In 2006 the Jockey Club Estates Ltd bought 500 acre of land in the valley, its first investment outside Newmarket, including Mandown and many other gallops and training grounds The Oaksey House rehabilitation centre for injured jockeys was built in Lambourn in 2008, named after Lord Oaksey, the President of the Injured Jockeys Fund.
 In 2013, Mehmet Kurt, the owner of the Kingwood Stud in Lambourn, received permission to build a 1.5 km long horse training monorail, the first in the country.